shownu/harmonics/readme.txt

 s0_json_to_csv.py OR octave_json_to_csv.py TO CONVERT JSON TO CSV.
-FOLLOW UP WITH post-conversion macro get_max_values.py TO GET MAX LEVEL FOR EACH TIME/BEAM COMBO extract_harmonics.py TO EXTRACT HARMONICS FROM CSV RESULTING FROM S1 consolidate_harmonics.py TO SHOW TRUE HARMONICS EVERY x TIME PERIODS find_peaks.py TO MONITOR EMITTER BEHAVIOUR
+FOLLOW UP WITH post-conversion macro get_max_values.py TO GET MAX LEVEL FOR EACH TIME/BEAM COMBO extract_harmonics.py TO EXTRACT HARMONICS FROM CSV RESULTING FROM GET MAX consolidate_harmonics.py TO SHOW TRUE HARMONICS EVERY x TIME PERIODS find_peaks.py TO MONITOR EMITTER BEHAVIOUR